Arizona Solar – Everything You Need to Know

 - All maintenance and repairs are solely your responsibility (although most equipment does come with a lengthy warranty and maintenance is typically slim to none).

-- Payback time in Arizona is on the slower side compared to other states, at approximately 12 years.
+- Payback time in Arizona is on the slower side compared to other solar-happy states, at approximately 11 years.

-The issue is complex – in 2013 the Department of Revenue decided that leased systems should not be exempt from property taxes because they consider the systems to technically be mini-utilities being administered by the installer/owner.
+The issue of leases in Arizona is complex.
+In 2013 the Department of Revenue decided that leased systems should not be exempt from property taxes because they consider the systems to technically be mini-utilities being administered by the installer/owner.
 This meant that the DOR put the burden of the taxes onto the solar companies, who in turn often choose to pass the responsibility along to the leasing (or PPA) consumer.

 Two solar companies subsequently sued the DOR, and in an odd ruling in June of 2015 a superior court judge essentially ended up siding with both parties.
 The results of this ruling are unclear.
 The task of determining just who should pay the property taxes on leased systems could land on the laps of county assessors, but the true impact is not yet known.
 If you do choose this route, it’s wise to check with your local municipality to find out whether or not you will be liable for taxes assessed on the added value that solar brings to your property.